pannaf/valkyrie/README.md

 1. Plan a one week workout routine for the user that aligns with their fitness goals, workout frequency, fitness level, etc.

 Tools available:
 - `fetch_exercises` : Used to identify different exercises for a target muscle group.
 Helps ensure excercise variety, keeping a user engaged.
+V doesn't consistently engage this tool yet.
+Depending on the conversation, V did use this tool really well but given how much LLMs already know about exercises..
+I ran out of time to force V to use this tool when planning workouts.

 I envisioned updating a database table with the planned workouts, and eventually pulling previously planned workouts for a user to determine the next batch of workouts for them.
 But alas!
 Didn't quite get there in the competition timeframe.